certusone/kb/docs/_sources/index.rst.txt

 ==========================

-Running a proof-of-stake validator puts a much greater emphasis on technical correctness, sound systems architecture, security, and overall operational excellence than most distributed systems than most applications.
+Running a proof-of-stake validator puts a much greater emphasis on technical correctness, sound systems architecture, security, and overall operational excellence than most distributed systems.
 In a proof-of-stake cryptocurrency, operational skills take the place of raw computational power.
 This means that the design process, documentation and knowledge sharing are particularly important for validator operations.

-This guide is a living document which details a set of best practices for running a validator service, as implemented by Certus One, as well as technical background to help you design your own validator architecture.
+This guide is a living document which details a set of best practices for running a validator service as implemented by Certus One, as well as technical background to help you design your own validator architecture.

-The aim of this document is to provide a baseline for validator operation, both to make it easier for new validators to get started, and to provide input to other teams.
+The aim of this document is to provide a baseline for validator operations, both to make it easier for new validators to get started, and to provide input to other teams.
 We believe that collaboration and openness strongly benefits the overall ecosystem - the more well-run validators there are, the more resilient will the network be.

-While this document's focus is running a Tendermint/Cosmos validator, but much of its content is applicable to operating any highly available, distributed service.
+While this document's focus is running a Tendermint/Cosmos validator, much of its content is applicable to operating any highly available, distributed service.

 While it's hard to provide an implementation that fits all use cases, we try to provide